kingmalza/cathedralQA/README.md

 python manage.py sqlsequencereset frontend
 ```

-- Fill SETTINGS_GEN Ttable with new registration data
+-Fill SETTINGS_GEN Ttable with new registration data

 -If you whant use stripe for your marketplace income From stripe registration data get details and fill table (seting_gen stripe_id field)